Shengw3n/shengw3n.github.io/source/_posts/3-UBC-First-Year-EngCourses.md

 ### PHYS 157
 *Difficulty: ⭐⭐*

 Physics 157 teaches you about thermodynamics and waves and will be your first university-level physics.
 You will learn that a heat engine is the exact opposite of a refrigerator and how waves can be used to measure space compressions.
-Honestly, the hardness deserves a ⭐⭐⭐ but this insane [YouTube playlist](https://youtube.com/playlist?list=PLODFGtnlvFGdAWq9H3Y6UjyKqCwn6FzoG)exists.
+Honestly, the hardness deserves a ⭐⭐⭐ but this insane [YouTube playlist](https://youtube.com/playlist?list=PLODFGtnlvFGdAWq9H3Y6UjyKqCwn6FzoG) exists.
 Professor Raamsdonk is the goat.
 - Workload:
 	- Weekly reading quiz
 	- Weekly online Mastering Physics questions or written worksheets